 Full tort coverage is more expensive because drivers with this insurance have no restrictions on the damages they might seek after an accident.
 Limited tort coverage is less expensive, but if a driver is injured due to another motorist’s negligence, the injured driver cannot claim non-economic damages in most cases.
 However, the law offers exceptions in certain circumstances, for instance if:

-- The injured driver was a pedestrian, riding a bicycle, or was a passenger in a bus or commercial vehicle when the injury occurred
+- The injured party was a pedestrian, riding a bicycle, or was a passenger in a bus or commercial vehicle when the injury occurred

-- The at-fault driver was driving under the influence or while intoxicated
+- The at-fault driver was driving under the influence of drugs or alcohol

 - The injured driver suffered a catastrophic injury